cybertheory/Aidit/README.md

 # AIdit
 An Open Standard made to audit AI and prompt based apps.
 AIdit defines a set of API endpoints and standardized metrics to enforce public audit of AI applications and service.
 AIdit comes in response the rise of concerns and doom mongering on the potential to control and manipulate the public using LLMs and similar models.

-AIdit allows the public open access to metrics calculated on top of a service's output.
+AIdit allows the public open access to metrics calculated on top of a service's input and output via API.
+Essentially curating a network of auditing software and a watchdog to rapid AI development.

 This in theory should allow services to garner public trust through transparency that their models are functioning for their primary purpose and nothing more.
 And that their service provides a level of safety and gaurantee of individual autonomy expected by the public.

 AIdit also aims to allow developers to create superior AI applications by monitoring their services' real world performance and approach.

 ## Scope
+1. AIdit specifically focuses on external public auditing, although it can also be beneficial for internal use cases.
-1. AIdit aims to adress the nature of input and output of AI enabled services.
+2. AIdit aims to adress the nature of input and output of AI enabled services.
 By auditing the input and output of AI models, AIdit is able to establish metrics that give transparency as to how models process and transform data.
-2. AIdit also aims to provide estimations on processing and cost of running prompt and models, to establish fair pricing transparency and social regulation.
+3. AIdit also aims to provide estimations on processing and cost of running prompt and models, to establish fair pricing transparency and social regulation.
 This is to prevent services from using advanced computation and taking advantage of user data at inequitable and unsustanable rates.
-3. AIdit specifically focuses on external public auditing, although it can also be beneficial for internal use cases.
+4. With the inevitable rise of autonomous systems and AI agents AIdit also aims to audit and externalize system to system communication by exposing anonymized metrics.
+This way public auditors can raise flags if certain communication if of concern.

 ## Whitepapers
 AIdit is the result of careful study of existing audit frameworks in the industry as well auditing approaches specifically for AI.